NSW Work Injury Claim

 • Folder D: treatment track (requests, refusals, insurer reasons, and treating-doctor responses).

-• Folder E: communication log (call summaries confirmed in writing within 24 hours).
+• Folder E: communication log (call summaries confirmed in writing in writing as soon as practicable).

 • One index page: document name, date, issue it supports, and next action owner.